jhwang04/ZombieSurvival/CLASSLIST.md

     * the black "GAME OVER" screen
   * HelpScreen helpScreen
     * the "how to play" screen
+  * PauseScreen pauseScreen
+    * the "paused" screen when the user clicks "ESC"
+  * WaveCompleteScreen waveScreen
+    * the "wave complete" screen when the user defeats a wave of zombies
   * int screen
     * which screen the user is on (main game screen, help, etc)
   * static final int _START\_SCREEN_ = 0